oluseguncodess/learn-typescript/documentation.md

 `protected` - this doesn't allow a specified property or method to be accessed by an instance.
 It can only be accessed by a class and it's sub-classes(class that are extended)

+`static` - we use this keyword so we can call a method using the class name rather than having to create an instance.
+It's called like how you'll call a function.
+Subclasses can also call the method or property.

+`private` - this makes the specified method or property of a class only accessible

+### Abstract class
+This is a classs that cannot be instanciated!

 ## Notes